sourcehut-mirrors/chawan/doc/manual.md

 ## Example

-A simple example of minidom: dumps all text on a page.
+A simple example with minidom: dumps all text on a page.

 ```Nim
 # Compile with nim c -d:ssl